fastrgv/Reliquarium/README.md

 Dragging the cursor with the LEFT mouse button rotates the puzzle for a better view angle.
 The keys n/a (Nearer/Away) or the mouse wheel zooms.

-Typing a number selects a piece to move.
+The pieces are numbered so that typing a number selects a piece to move.
 Alternatively, you can select a piece by RIGHT-clicking the cursor on it, prior to the move.

 Then use the keys {u,d,l,r,f,b} to move the selected piece (Up,Down,Left,Right,Forward,Backward).